Enhancement of baryon-to-meson ratios around jets as a signature of medium response

-{\it Summary.} We have presented a systematic study on how jet-induced medium excitations evolve in medium and change the final-state chemical compositions of the particles produced around the quenched jets in heavy-ion collisions.
-Using the jet-particle correlation method, we have computed the ($\Delta \eta, \Delta \phi$) distribution of baryons and mesons with respect to the triggered jet direction in Pb+Pb collisions and p+p collisions at $\sqrt{s_{NN}} = 5.02$~TeV at the LHC via the AMPT model.
-In order to extract jet-induced identified particle yields around jets, we have applied the mixed-event and side-band methods to subtract the background contributions from uncorrelated and long-range correlations.
-Our result shows that jet-induced baryon-to-meson yield ratios around the quenched jets are significantly enhanced in Pb+Pb collisions compared to p+p collisions.
-Such enhancement effect is more pronounced in more central Pb+Pb collisions due to stronger jet-medium interaction effect.
-Another interesting feature is that the enhancement is strongest at intermediate $p_T$ region as a result of the coalescence of medium partons which are excited by jet partons.
-We further show that the enhancement of jet-triggered baryon-to-meson ratios is stronger for larger relative distance $\Delta r$ from the jet direction since the lost energy from jets can flow to large angles.
-The findings presented in this paper can be easily tested by the experiments.
+{\it Summary.} We have presented a unique signature of the medium response to jet quenching: the enhancement of baryon-to-meson ratios around the quenched jets.
+Using the jet-particle correlation method, we have studied how jet-induced medium excitations change the final-state chemical compositions of the particles produced around the quenched jets in heavy-ion collisions.
+In particular, we have computed the ($\Delta \eta, \Delta \phi$) distribution of baryons and mesons with respect to the triggered jet direction in Pb+Pb collisions and p+p collisions at $\sqrt{s_{NN}} = 5.02$~TeV at the LHC via the AMPT model.
+In order to extract jet-induced identified particle yields around the jets, we have applied the mixed-event and side-band methods to subtract the contributions from uncorrelated background and long-range correlations.
+Our result shows that jet-induced baryon-to-meson yield ratios for associated particles at intermediate $p_T$ around the quenched jets are significantly enhanced in Pb+Pb collisions compared to p+p collisions, as a result of the coalescence of jet-excited medium partons.
+Such enhancement is more pronounced in more central Pb+Pb collisions due to stronger jet-medium interaction effect.
+We further show that the enhancement of jet-triggered baryon-to-meson ratios for associated particles at intermediate $p_T$ is stronger for larger relative distance $\Delta r$ from the jet direction since the lost energy from jets can flow to large angles.
+Our findings can be easily tested by the experiments.
 Once confirmed, it will provide an unambiguous evidence for the medium response to jet quenching in heavy-ion collisions.
-A very interesting future direction is to apply our current method to proton-lead collisions and other smaller systems, which may provide a sensitive tool to detect the signal of jet quenching in small systems.
+A very interesting future direction is to apply our method to proton-nucleus collisions and other small systems, which may provide a sensitive tool to detect the signal of jet quenching in small systems.

-{\it Acknowledgments.} We thank S. Cao for useful discussions.
+{\it Acknowledgments.} We thank S. Cao, B. M\"uller and X.-N. Wang for useful discussions.
 This work is supported in part by National Natural Science Foundation of China under Grants Nos.
-11775095, 11890710, 11890711, 11935007 and 11975005, and the Guangdong Major Project of Basic and Applied Basic Research (No. 2020B0301030008).
+12225503, 11775095, 11890710, 11890711, 11935007 and 11975005, and the Guangdong Major Project of Basic and Applied Basic Research (No. 2020B0301030008).